SergeyIvanovDevelop/Data-Semantics-Protector/README.md

 This repository contains the code of a project designed to enable the training of artificial neural networks in the clouds without the need to expose the semantics of the data used for training.

 The idea behind this project is as follows:
-- There is a real data set on which it is necessary to train NN.
-Suppose in this dataset there are 2 classes of images `"0"` and `"1"`.
+- There is a real data set on which it is necessary to train `NN`.
+Suppose in this dataset there are `2 classes` of images `"0"` and `"1"`.
 Our task is to get a neural network trained to solve a problem related to these data, however, the owner of the remote computing equipment should not know on which image classes the training takes place.
 - It is proposed to train locally `NN-GAN`, which will transform one class of images into another (which we can already disclose to the owner of the remote computing equipment).
-In this implementation, `GAN` will translate `"0"->"2", "1"->"3".
-"0", "1"` are the classes we want to hide, `"2", "3"` are the ones we can reveal.
+In this implementation, `GAN` will translate `"0"->"2"`, `"1"->"3"`. `"0"`, `"1"` are the classes we want to hide, `"2"`, `"3"` are the ones we can reveal.
-- Next, convert all data from the original dataset using the trained `GAN` network (to get a "false" dataset from `"2" and "3"`).
+- Next, convert all data from the original dataset using the trained `GAN` network (to get a "false" dataset from `"2"` and `"3"`).
 - Next, train the model (in this project it is a classifier model) in a cloud computing service (for example, `Google Colab`) on a "false" dataset.
-This model will answer the question "does this image belong to 2 or 3?"
+This model will answer the question "does this image belong to `"2"` or `"3"`?"
-- Then, we can organize a pipeline of `NNs`, allowing the use of a locally trained `GAN ("0"->"2", "1"->"3")` and a remotely trained classifier network `"2"` and `"3"` to solve the problem of classifying the INITIAL classes `"0"` and `"1"`.
+- Then, we can organize a pipeline of `NNs`, allowing the use of a locally trained `GAN` (`"0"->"2"`, `"1"->"3"`) and a remotely trained classifier network `"2"` and `"3"` to solve the problem of classifying the INITIAL classes `"0"` and `"1"`.
 The idea is shown in the figure below:

 <p align="center">
   <img src="./resources/NNs-Cycle.png" alt="animated" />